r-spatial/rgee/vignettes/considerations.md

 `rgee` and the [Earth Engine Python API](https://pypi.org/project/earthengine-api/) share the same classes, functions, and methods.
 Therefore, is expected that works identical to all user requests.
 However, differences in the language design of R and Python might cause **three** bug-potential scenarios.
 Each of them are explained in-depth below.

 ### 1) The **map** message error:

 `rgee` may show an error message when valid requests to the Earth Engine server are made.
-This issue happens when the **map** method is used under the next two scenarios: (1) users employing a reticulate version lower than &lt; 1.14 (please update it!); and (2) if you are leading with **ee$List** objects.
+This issue happens when the **map** method is used under the next two scenarios: (1) users employing a reticulate version lower than \< 1.14 (please update it!); and (2) if you are leading with **ee$List** objects.
 For instance:

 ``` r
 library(rgee)